openhab/openhab-addons/bundles/org.openhab.binding.feican/README.md

 ## Thing Configuration

-The thing has a one configuration parameter:
+The thing has one configuration parameter:

 | Parameter | Description                                                              |
 |-----------|------------------------------------------------------------------------- |